 “A newsletter is a great way to sandwich customers with interesting content and hard-sell product information.
 We are actually driving traffic to our sites by reminding our email list that we are still here and ready for business.
 This has also had the unplanned benefit of SEO.”

 “Email is one of the few internet technologies not owned by any corporation.

 That means no vendor (algorithm) decides whether or not your email subscriber will receive your email.
 It’s in the hands of the subscriber, where it should be.

 In the case of Facebook, you may have 5000 subscribers but Facebook decides which of these will see the message and then ask you to pay for the others to see it.

 Oh, and the biggest senders of email in 2016?
 Facebook and Twitter!”

-“In a world in which individuals are bombarded with information at every turn, there is increasingly a great deal of value in not just good content but good curation.
+“In a world where people are bombarded with information at every turn, there is increasingly a great value in not just good content but good curation.

-None of this comes as too much of a surprise when you understand how expensive it is on Facebook and Google to reach your target audience – even if they already follow your page.
+None of this comes as too much of a surprise.
+How expensive it is to reach your target audience on Facebook and Google – even if they already follow your page!